 The secondary lymphoid organs include paired patches of the spleen, lymph nodes, tonsils, and small intestine.

 The spleen is a bean-shaped organ that appears purple.
 It is situated between the diaphragm and fundus.
-The spleen is often referred to as the “graveyard of RBCs” and the “blood bank.”
+The spleen is often called the “graveyard of RBCs” and the “blood bank.”
 This means that when red blood cells (RBCs) die, they float in the bloodstream until they reach the spleen, where they are consumed.
-Basophil cells, which transform into macrophages, are responsible for consuming the dead RBCs.
+Basophil cells, which transform into macrophages, consume the dead RBCs.

-Macrophages are of two types: those that circulate in the blood and those that collect in organs such as the liver (Kupffer cells) and bones (osteoclasts).
+Macrophages are of two types: those circulating in the blood and those collecting in organs such as the liver (Kupffer cells) and bones (osteoclasts).

 Why is the spleen called a blood bank?

-Now, let’s discuss how the spleen functions as a secondary lymphoid organ.
+Let’s discuss how the spleen functions as a secondary lymphoid organ.
 When foreign antigens or microorganisms enter the body and reach the bloodstream, mature lymphocytes present in the spleen recognize and respond to them.
 Phagocytic cells within the spleen also ingest and destroy these microorganisms.
-Thus, the spleen acts as a secondary lymphoid organ because it receives mature lymphocytes.
+Thus, the spleen is a secondary lymphoid organ because it receives mature lymphocytes.

 MALT (Mucosa Associated Lymphoid Tissue) –